-Microsoft Windows Server 2019 is the on-premises release of Microsoft's server OS.
-Windows Server 2019 includes all the enhancements to Windows Server 2016 formerly available only through the SAC program.
-Windows Server 2019 features significant enhancements in scale, performance, management, security and compliance, app compatibility, Linux support, Kubernetes technology, and hybrid integration of local and cloud-hosted assets.
+Microsoft Windows Server 2019 is the perpetual-license release of Microsoft's flagship server operating system.
+Windows Server 2019 incorporates the updates to Windows Server 2016 previously offered exclusively via the Semi-Annual Channel.
+Windows Server 2019 offers important enhancements in capacity, throughput, manageability, cybersecurity, app compatibility, Linux co-existence, Kubernetes networking, and hybrid integration of on-premises and cloud resources.

-Headline enhancements of Windows Server 2019 are Windows Admin Center for centralizing the management and monitoring of hybrid local/cloud-hosted deployments, System Insights for taking advantage of modern predictive intelligence to manage local networks, Windows Defender Advanced Threat Protection Exploit Guard for host-intrusion prevention, container orchestration with Kubernetes, Cluster Sets technology for creating and administering large high-availability scale-out clusters, and Storage Migration Service for streamlining the upgrade process from legacy releases of Windows Server.
+Headline enhancements of Windows Server 2019 are Windows Admin Center for centralizing the management of hybrid on-premises/cloud-hosted deployments, System Insights for taking advantage of modern predictive analytics to control on-premises networks, Windows Defender ATP (Advanced Threat Protection) Exploit Guard for host-intrusion prevention, container orchestration with Kubernetes, Cluster Sets technology for creating and managing large non-stop scale-out clusters, and Storage Migration Service for simplifying the upgrade process from outdated versions of Windows Server.

-Progent can assist you to configure Windows Server 2019 with the latest versions of Microsoft's key applications by providing services such as Exchange Server expertise, SQL Server 2019 integration expertise, SQL Server 2017 upgrade services, SharePoint 2019 planning and integration, and Office 365 integration consulting.
-Progent's consulting, debugging and training support for Microsoft Windows Server 2019 are available online and Progent also offers onsite services in metropolitan areas across the U.S. and Canada.
+Progent can help your organization to integrate Microsoft Windows Server 2019 with the latest versions of Microsoft's key applications by providing expert services that include Exchange Server consulting, SQL Server 2019 integration consulting, SQL Server 2017 migration services, Microsoft SharePoint 2019 planning and integration, and Microsoft 365 integration consulting.
+Progent's solution design, troubleshooting and education support for Windows Server 2019 are available remotely and Progent also provides on-premises services in metropolitan areas throughout the United States and Canada.

-Microsoft Windows Server 2019 makes Microsoft's Azure stack available to organizations of all sizes for creating onsite data centers, private clouds, or hybrid systems that combine on-prem IT assets with infrastructure and services provided via private and public clouds.
+Microsoft Windows Server 2019 makes the Azure stack available to businesses of any size for creating onsite data centers, private clouds, or hybrid systems that combine on-prem IT assets with infrastructure and services hosted on the cloud.

-Windows Admin Center enables onsite environments to access Azure cloud services
+Windows Admin Center allows onsite environments to access Azure cloud features

-Many of modern businesses manage a combination of on-premises and cloud-hosted resources to get the appropriate trade-off of flexibility, affordability, performance, availability, and security they need.
-For some industries, compliance regulations demand that specific types of resources and information be retained locally.
-In other cases, company standards or legacy applications require line-of-business applications to be run locally.
-Windows Server 2019 offers a cloud-aware platform that permits you to build and administer powerful hybrid networks that seamlessly utilize resources spread across local facilities and the cloud.
+Most of modern companies deploy a combination of local and cloud-hosted IT assets to deliver the appropriate balance of control, affordability, performance, availability, and security they require.
+In some fields, regulatory compliance require that specific types of network resources and information be managed internally.
+In other instances, corporate standards or legacy applications require mission-critical software to be hosted from a local data center.
+Windows Server 2019 offers a cloud-aware solution that permits you to implement and administer powerful hybrid ecosystems that seamlessly utilize resources distributed across local data centers and the cloud.

-Planning, creating and managing efficient hybrid solutions with Windows Server 2019 demands a broad array of skills.
-This is beyond the expertise of most in-house IT staffs maintained by smaller organization.
-Progent's roster of experts offers as-needed access to the skills you need for any aspect of hybrid network deployment and maintenance.
-Progent's Microsoft Gold-certified and Cisco-certified consultants, project managers, and information security specialists can assist your business to assess the benefits of Windows Server 2019 for your organization and create a hybrid ecosystem based on Windows Server 2019 that delivers top business value.
+Planning, creating and administering efficient hybrid environments with Microsoft Windows Server 2019 demands a wide array of skills.
+This can be beyond the comfort zone of typical in-house IT staffs maintained by smaller organizations.
+Progent's team of subject-matter experts (SMEs) offers on-demand access to the skills you need for any facet of hybrid network deployment and maintenance.
+Progent's Microsoft-certified and Cisco-certified consultants, project managers, and cybersecurity professionals can help your business to assess the advantages of Windows Server 2019 for your company and build a hybrid ecosystem based on Windows Server 2019 that delivers maximum return on investment.

 A Good Time to Migrate

-The introduction of Windows Server 2019 coincided with the announcement of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 products.
-The result is that there will be no additional security fixes onsite, no other enhancements, no free support programs, and no online technical updates.
-Consequently, security and compliance issues will be increasingly difficult, maintenance costs and effort may go up, and network stability may go down.
+The introduction of Microsoft Windows Server 2019 was accompanied by the notification of End-of-Support (EOS) status for Microsoft's widely used Windows Server 2008 and Windows Server 2008 R2 platforms.
+The result is that there will be no additional security fixes on-premises, no other updates, no free support options, and no online technical content updates.
+Consequently, security issues will be increasingly challenging, management costs and effort may go up, and network stability may drop.

-If your company could use expertise upgrading to Windows Server 2019 from WS 2008 or any other out-of-date version of Windows Server, Progent can provide the skills to make your upgrade process smooth, affordable, and fast.
-Progent can help you:
+If your company wants guidance moving up to Microsoft Windows Server 2019 from Windows Server 2008 or another out-of-date release of Windows Server, Progent can provide the skills to make your migration efficient, affordable, and fast.
+Progent's Windows experts can help you:

-Versions and Deployment Alternatives for Microsoft Windows Server 2019
+Versions and Installation Options for Windows Server 2019

-- Inventory your applications and server roles running on your existing Windows Servers
+- Identify and inventory your apps and server roles running on your existing servers

-- Migrate your VMs to the Private Progent Cloud or upgrade to the current release of on-premises Windows Server or to Azure
+- Migrate your virtual machines to the Private Progent Cloud or upgrade to the latest version of self-hosted Windows Server or to Microsoft Azure

-- Optimize your configuration to reduce spend, manage assets, and enhance data security across hybrid applications
+- Optimize your configuration to reduce costs, manage assets, and strengthen security and compliance across hybrid applications

-Microsoft Windows Server 2019 is offered in the value-priced Standard version and the high-end Datacenter version.
-The Datacenter edition supports unlimited server virtualization whereas the Standard edition allows only two VMs.
-The Datacenter version also offers powerful technologies like Shielded VMs, Network Controller, Host Guardian Service, Storage Replica, SDN network management, and Storage Spaces Direct pooled storage.
-Many of these features are discussed in Windows Server 2016 consulting.
+Microsoft Windows Server 2019 is available in the affordable Standard edition and the high-end Datacenter edition.
+The Datacenter edition supports unlimited VMs while the Standard edition allows only two VMs.
+The Datacenter version also offers advanced technologies such as Shielded VMs, Network Controller, Host Guardian Service, Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct pooled storage.
+Most of these features are discussed in Microsoft Windows Server 2016 consulting services.

 Microsoft Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
-The Server Core option has a minimal attack surface and no local interface but handles all role-based workloads.
-This "headless" version must be managed remotely, e.g. with Power Shell or Windows Admin Center.
-Server with Desktop Experience alternative is a complete installation and features a comprehensive graphical user interface (GUI) for local management.
-Progent's consultants can help you to select the versions and deployment alternatives best suited to your environment, understand Microsoft's licensing requirements, and pick an efficient on-premises, cloud, or hybrid network architecture.
+The Server Core option has a minimal footprint and no local interface but handles all role-based workloads.
+This "headless" mode is designed to be managed remotely, for example via Power Shell or Remote Server Administration Tools.
+Server with Desktop Experience alternative is a full installation and includes a rich graphical user interface for local management.
+Progent's consultants can help your organization to select the versions and installation options most appropriate for your situation, understand Microsoft's licensing rules, and pick an optimal onsite, cloud-based, or hybrid deployment architecture.

 Top New Features of Windows Server 2019

-Windows Server 2019 offers improved scale, performance, manageability, virtualization, data security, hybrid networking, disaster recovery, container management, Linux compatibility, and other important enhancements.
-Editions of Microsoft Windows Server 2019 licensed under the SAC model are updated two times a year, and so make enhancements available more quickly than under the Long-Term Servicing Channel model.
+Windows Server 2019 features improved expandability, performance, manageability, virtualization, data security, hybrid deployment support, availability, orchestration, Linux support, and other major enhancements.
+Versions of Windows Server 2019 licensed under Microsoft's SAC release model are updated two times annually, making enhancements available more quickly than under Microsoft's Long-Term Servicing Channel program.

-Windows Server 2019 offers substantial increases in capacity compared to Microsoft Windows Server 2016:
+Microsoft Windows Server 2019 offers substantial improvements in scale vs. Microsoft Windows Server 2016: